nervosnetwork/ckb-auth/docs/bitcoin.md

 - `File` -> `Sign Message`, and enter the corresponding values for signing.

 In ckb-auth, the message uses a fixed 32 bytes, but it internally converts the message to hexadecimal with a length of 64 bytes.
 Therefore, ensure that the message remains 32 bytes when generating it.
 If the data to be signed is too long, consider hashing it.
-For signing in Bitcoin, you can directly use this string.
+For signing in Bitcoin, just use string directly.

 Please note: When signing in Bitcoin, case sensitivity should be observed.
 Ckb-auth uses lowercase letters exclusively.

 The returned signature data is encoded in base64, with a fixed binary length of 65 bytes.
-In this case, no special handling is required.
-After decoding, you can directly pass it to ckb-auth.
+In this case, no special processing is required and passed directly to ckb-auth

 ### Verify